All mortgage brokers must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 About licence renewals

 Your brokerage can begin the annual licence renewal starting February 1.
-FSRA will update this page with relevant information about the renewal closer to the renewal date every year.

 FSRA will send you an email 60 calendar days before the expiration date to let you know you will need to renew your licence.
 This is a courtesy reminder – it is your responsibility to know when your licence will expire and to ensure your email address is up to date with FSRA.